mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 All plugins should follow [semantic versioning](https://semver.org) so you can see from the first glance whether it is a breaking change version, feature version or bug fix (patch) version.
 In short, it is more risky to install fresh breaking change version and less risky to install a bug fix version.

 The license should be GPL v3 mostly as Mautic is released under GPL v3 which is a viral license.
-Which means whatever is using Mautic's code base should also be released under the same license.
+This means anything using Mautic's code base should also be released under the same license.

 Required packages are dependencies.
 The bigger is the list of dependencies the bigger will be the size of the plugin.
 More dependencies also means more security risks and incompatibility issues with future upgrades.